 Step 1: Plan ahead

 Many nonprofits only consider fundraising methods when it’s needed.
 This type of reactive fundraising can be stressful due to time constraints.
-However, taking a more proactive approach and budgetting time to think about what funding model will work best for the needs of your organization can save your teams a lot of stress and scrambling.
+However, taking a more proactive approach and budgeting time to think about what funding model will work best for the needs of your organization can save your teams a lot of stress and scrambling.
 If you’re already in the process of raising funds, it’s a best practice to routinely reevaluate your needs and funding model.

 Step 2: Evaluate your organization